reynamarie/labreport4/index.md

 ## Step 8
 ![Image](logieng6.jpg)
 Keys pressed: `bash<space>test.sh<enter>`
 This command runs my tests again.
 This time the tests pass.
-The `<space>` key separates `bash` from its argument.  key The `<enter>` key executes the tests.
+The `<space>` key separates `bash` from its argument.
+The `<enter>` key executes the tests.

 ## Step 9
 ![Image](commitandpush.jpg)
 Keys pressed: `git<space>add<space>.` `git<space>commit<space>-m<space>" hi there "` `git<space>push`
-The command `git<space>commit<space>-m<space>" commits my change to the repository, with my new message, hi there.
+The command `git<space>commit<space>-m<space>` commits my change to the repository, with my new message, hi there.
 The `git push` command updates via pushing the command line message to the local repository and then updates it to the remote repository, which will allow for these changes to be seen.
 The `<space>` keys separate all of the other parts of the command line.
 The `<enter>` key pressed executes the command.